South Carolina Teen Posts Snapchat Pic Holding Gun, Sign Containing Racial Slur, Faces Expulsion From School

 Police determined that the teen’s actions don’t violate any laws.

 Specifically, posting a photo of herself holding a weapon is considered free speech that’s protected under the First Amendment.
 She is not a felon, so she is not forbidden from being in possession of firearms.
-Similarly, he use of the N-word, though disturbing, is also protected free speech.
+Similarly, the use of the N-word, though disturbing, is also protected free speech.

 What’s more, her post doesn’t appear, at least to authorities, to be a direct or specific threat, or even a generalized one.
 Had she named names, threatened a school shooting, or mentioned a plan, she could likely face criminal charges.
 But as-is, her post is not a crime, says a spokesperson for the Simpsonville Police Department.